23-MDDN342/project-1-parameterised-space-TobyCrust/README.md

 could have bubbles or something, this would show easing. idea is to have particles be different when they are in the flow zones I'm likeing the motion blur and I think it will be useful going forwards.
 It will make it easier to loop the gif as you can no longer see the induvidual points spawn in.

+Hype up read me for hand it: - write it as a portfolio type thing describe what it is and how I made it. markdown